 - The chain of Equity Broadcasting went bankrupt in 2009, nearly killing the Retro Television Network.
 As the company never built digital transmitters for many of their stations, Fox nearly became unwatchable in the state of Montana until the local ABC affiliate stepped in to put it on their digital subchannels, and MyNetworkTV took a heavy hit in the state of Arkansas.

 - Taking too long to file paperwork.
 This is the most common reason for license denials, though it's mainly among rural stations or a station where the owner treats it more like a fun hobby than Serious Business.
 Usually these are sorted out with fines or sales.

 - Other egregious or unconscionable misconduct.

-- WLBT, the NBC affiliate in Jackson, Mississippi denied any airtime to African-Americans both locally and through NBC-transmitted programming during the Civil Rights Movement.
-After many raised their voice, including churches, local interest groups and NBC itself, to WLBT's conduct, the FCC stripped the license and gave it to much more neutral interests, who hired African-American station staff with the promise it would never happen again.
+- WLBT, the NBC affiliate in Jackson, Mississippi, denied any airtime to African-Americans both locally and through NBC-transmitted programming during the Civil Rights Movement.
+After many raised objections to WLBT's conduct, including churches, local interest groups and NBC itself, the FCC stripped the license and gave it to much more neutral interests, who hired African-American station staff with the promise it would never happen again.